-Audits are done twice a year and are randomly selected to equal 10% of the idetified population.
+Audits are done quarterly and are randomly selected to equal 10% of the identified population per quarter.
 For example, 10% of the Certified Family Child Care providers that have current agreements with the Lead Agency will be audited.

-Supervisory and/or Managment staff are responsible for reviewing the following:
+Supervisory and/or Management staff is responsible for reviewing the following:

-- -System run reports that flag errors, this is done quarterly - -System match runs that compare client data sets from other sources (i.e. data feeds from - TANF/MaineCare), this is done ongoing through monthly meetings with IT individuals - -Conduct data mining to identify trends, this is reviewed monthly via managment reports
+- System run reports that flag errors, this is done quarterly - System match runs that compare client data sets from other sources (i.e. data feeds from TANF/MaineCare), this is done ongoing through monthly meetings with IT individuals - Conduct data mining to identify trends, this is reviewed monthly via management reports.

-Supervisory and/or Managment staff are responsible for:
+Supervisory and/or Management staff is responsible for:

-- -Conducing supervisory staff review, staff performance evaluations are based upon file audits - -Training staff on policy and file expectations, bimonthly staff meetings where dedicated time to policy disucssions and training occur.
-File audit forms are reviewed and shared.
-Biweekly supervision where individual caseload reports are reviewed for policy implementation and compliance.
+- Conducting staff performance evaluations based upon file audits and database inquiries. - Training staff on policy and file expectations, bi-monthly staff meetings and monthly individual supervision where dedicated time focuses on policy discussions and training.
+Additionally, file audit forms are reviewed and shared.